aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 with a few files to get you started.

 In VS Code, open the file `exercises/start/src/AwsKmsArnParsing.dfy`.
-If you're using our provided development environment, VS Code should have already opened this for you.
 You should see:

 <!-- !test check prelude -->